Pages

 • “I look forward to continuing cooperation between the United Nations and the Holy See, under the wise leadership of His Holiness Pope Francis.” – UN Secretary-General Ban Ki-moon

 Another reason the UN loves FBOs is that they are better suited for humanitarian aid.
-They are typically first on the scenes of disasters, working on medical care, food and water… the UN simply doesn’t do anything fast enough to be useful in an emergency.
+They are often first on the scenes of disasters with medical care, food and water… the UN simply doesn’t do anything fast enough to be useful in an emergency.

-But the UN also hates FBOs.
+But: the UN also hates FBOs.
 They refer to governments based on a religious text, such as the Koran, as “theocracies,” and they don’t mean that in a good way.
-They mean that theocracies, (Iran, Saudi Arabia, etc.) as opposed to Magna Carta-style governments, are radical and difficult to reason with.
+They mean that theocracies such as Iran, as opposed to Magna Carta-based governments, are radical and difficult to reason with.
 In the last year, the UN’s news agencies have pointed out that:

 • Christians are slaughtering Muslims in Central African Republic